TonyHacatony/NumbersToWords/README.md

 All static files for transformation located in "resources" and have format ".json".

-For use DDT your need change directory and filename in "test.java.NumberConverter.ConverterTest".
+For use DDT your need put you Excel file with name Test.xlsx format(1-row: number, 2-row: expected word) in "test/resourse".
-Defaul directory and filename "C://Test.xlsx".